department-of-veterans-affairs/va.gov-team/products/disability/disability-compensation-claim/bdd/BDD Research/Initial-usability-March2020/Topline-Summary-BDD.md

 - A few users suggested adding a FAQ in the gating pages, on the BDD Info page or on the BDD introduction page.
 - Users suggested to add, somewhere in the flow: "Average days to complete a BDD claim"
 - Consider adding: "Please allow 24 hours before chacking your claim status".
-- One user suggested to add a percentage complete on the progress bar, as each section varies a lot in number of steps / length.
+- One user suggested to add a "percentage complete" on the progress bar, as each section varies a lot in number of steps / length.